Milpirri Banner - NGATIJIRRI (Budgerigar travelling to Tanami)

 Steve Jampijinpa Patrick

 Myra Nungarrayi Herbert, (previously known as Myra Nugarrayi Patrick), was born at Wirliyajarrayi which is the Warlpiri name for Willowra around 1946.
 She paints Mala, Ngatijirri (Budgerigar), Witi (Pole), Jutiya (Snake), Ngalyipi (Snake Vine), Butcher Bird, and Cockatoo Dreamings.
 Myra started painting in 1986.
-Her early work is immediately identifiable by her absolutely miniscule dots, which were part of Myra’s conscious development of her own individualistic style.
+Her early work is immediately identifiable by her absolutely minuscule dots, which were part of Myra’s conscious development of her own individualistic style.
 Minute dots are now a familiar technique, but few have used them with such subtle refinement.
 She collects tiny twigs and sharpens them to do the dots.
 She estimates that she takes about five weeks to complete a canvas.
 By the early ’90s Myra had developed RSI from painting, and was told to quit, but refused.
 Her current work is of the contemporary style in Lajamanu which mimics the broad brush stroke designs painted on bodies and sacred objects during ceremony.
 Myra is one of a group of Lajamanu women who has played a critical part in the engagement of Warlpiri culture with mainstream organisations including the Department of Education, the Central Land Council, Tracks Dance Company, and numerous academic institutions.
 She is a fantastic collaborator with a sharp intellect and a deep creative passion.
-She is also an expert hunter and has a wide ranging knowledge of country and traditional song.
+She is also an expert hunter and has a wide-ranging knowledge of country and traditional song.
 She is often one of the key women involved in country visits organised with the school and the Lajamanu rangers.

 Source: Design and Art Australia Online with additions by Miles Holmes